 Why don't you have advertising?
 Shouldn't you be doing everything you can to maximize revenue?
 Why should I help you if you won't do everything you can to help yourself?
 I think it's important is to include everyone in the funding model on an equitable basis.
 In a model funded by advertising, advertisers are included on an unequal basis with everyone else.

 Sure, advertisers get something that not everyone else gets.
 But the thing they get, which is advertising, intrudes on the straightforward access to news and information that the rest of the non-advertiser readership wants.

 I think the news industry is broken.
 I think what broke it is publishers who measure success by how well they connect advertisers with potential customers.
 I want to measure success by how well I serve the informational needs of readers.

 A publication that is funded 100 percent by readers has to respond directly to readers.
-Some of those readers will be business owners.
-Their name, and the name of their business if they want, will appear on The Beacon's list of Guiding lights, just like everyone else.
+Surely some of those readers will be business owners.

 The wager I'm making is that local journalism supported just by readers like you is a model that can work, not just for a while, but for the coming decades.